mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Indirect centralization can be caused by factors that encourage use of a central facility despite the absence of such a requirement in the protocol itself.
 Such factors might be economic, social, or legal.

 For example, cloud computing is used to deploy many Internet protocols.
-Although the base concepts and control protocols for it avoid centralization in the sense that there is no need for a single, central cloud provider, the economics of providing compute at scale as well as some social factors regarding developer familiarity and comfort encourage convergence on a small number of cloud providers.
+Although the base concepts and control protocols for it avoid centralization in the sense that there is no need for a single, central cloud provider, the economics of providing compute at scale, as well as some social factors regarding developer familiarity and comfort encourage convergence on a small number of cloud providers.

 Often, the factors driving indirect centralization are related to the network effects that are so often seen on the Internet.
 While in theory every node on the Internet is equal, in practice some nodes are much more connected than others: for example, just a few sites drive much of the traffic on the Web.
 While expected and observed in many kinds of networks {{SCALE-FREE}}, network effects award asymmetric power to nodes that act as intermediaries to communication.